drpicox/ddd-app/README.md

 - Finish

 To run:
-- Right click in the Project name
+- Right click in the Project nom
 - Select "Run As"
 - Select "Maven Build..."
 - Write into Goals: "spring-boot:run"